-Students have the right to a full refund of all charges (except for the application fee, registration fee and other non-refundable charges), if they cancel the agreement prior to, or on, the first day of instruction.
-Students dropping a course after classes have begun but before the ninth meeting (or 60% of instruction) will receive a pro-rated refund for the unused portion of the tuition and other refundable charges.
+Students have the right to a full refund of all charges (except for the application fee, registration fee and other non-refundable charges of no more than \$250), if they cancel the agreement prior to seven days after enrollment, or on, the first day of instruction whichever is later.
+Students dropping a course after classes have begun but before the tenth meeting (or 60% of instruction) will receive a pro-rated refund for the unused portion of the tuition and other refundable charges within 45 days.
 Students who drop a class after the ninth meeting (or 60% of instruction) of the class will not be eligible for any tuition refund.
 An additional 3% deduction will be applied to refunds for tuition/fees paid by credit cards.
 Books, textbooks and other materials purchased by the student at the University's Bookstore are the property of that student.
 The University will neither accept return of purchased materials, nor make refunds for services.

 Students will receive a full refund of any course that has been cancelled by HGU.
-Refunds will be paid within 30 days of cancellation or withdrawal.
+Refunds will be paid within 45 days of cancellation or withdrawal.